writethedocs/www/docs/conf/australia/2021/news/welcome.rst

 This is another virtual conference, which means you can attend, speak or have a sponsor presence from anywhere in the world.
-The conference will take place during day time in AEDT and IST_.
+The conference will take place during day time in AEDT_.

 .. _AEDT: https://time.is/AEDT